Zhangyong-Tang/MVRGBT/README.md

-# Rethinking RGBT Tracking Benchmarks from the Perspective of Modality Validity: A New Benchmark, Problem, and Method
+# Revisiting the RGBT Tracking Benchmarks from the Perspective of Modality Validity: A New Benchmark, Problem, and Method

 ⭐ This main contributions are: